ignaciogatti/art-deep-learning/README.md

 ## Dataset

 The data for the algorithm was recolected using a crawler.
+Also, you can find the full dataset in [Kaggle](https://www.kaggle.com/c/painter-by-numbers/data)

 ### Crawler